 The Cromer-Trumbo House will be open on Last Saturdays in 2016, April-August, from 1 pm-5 pm and by request for groups throughout the year.
 Docents and their special guests welcome you to envision life as a member of the Spitzer family.
 Admission by donation.

-During the Summer of 2016, the Dayton Historic Triangle is celebrating history with a Dayton 1816 Scavenger Hunt.
-All visitors to the Triangle sites of the Silver Lake Mill, Fort Harrison, and Cromer-Trumbo House are encouraged to discover connections to Dayton in 1816.
-Visitors who present completed Dayton 1816 Scavenger Hunt cards will receive a souvenir token.
+During the summer, the Dayton Historic Triangle is celebrating history with a Scavenger Hunt.
+Kids are encouraged to participate by visiting the Triangle sites of the Silver Lake Mill, Fort Harrison, and The Heritage Museum and/or Cromer-Trumbo House.
+Present a completed Dayton Historic Triangle Scavenger Hunt card and receive a souvenir token.
 Learn local!